teqfw/dem/README.md

 ## What is DEM?

-DEM is a relational database structure wrote in JSON format.
-DEM can describe whole database or just a part of them:
+DEM is a database structure been wrote in JSON format.
+DEM is designed for distributed development of a project database.
+DEM can describe whole database or just a part of them.
+DEM should be used with classic relational DBMS (MariaDB/MySQL, Postgres, ...), it is not for NoSQL DBs.

+## DEM root

     {"DEM": {}}